grace-cc-wu/LandUsePathwaysTo100/README.md

 5. **spatialDisagg_funct_coLoc.py** (requires arcpy): Takes results of steps 2 and 3 to create Selected Project Areas for each RESOLVE portfolio/scenario (this was used to create Figure 4 in the paper).
 It assumes one could collocate solar and wind power plants within California.

-6. **zonalStats_envImpact.ipynb** (does not require arcpy): As part of the Strategic Environmental Assessment, this script calculates the average housing density, area of rangeslands impacted, area of each land cover type impacted for each scenario.
+6. **zonalStats_envImpact.ipynb**: As part of the Strategic Environmental Assessment, this script calculates the average housing density, area of rangeslands impacted, area of each land cover type impacted for each scenario.

 7. **envImpactAssess_calcArea_envCat.py** (requires arcpy): This script calculates the area impacted for each environmental metric for each scenario.

+7. (alternative) **envImpactAssess_calcArea.ipynb**: This script also calculates the area impacted for each environmental metric for each scenario, but does not use arcpy functions.
+It does, however, take much longer to run for large, complex vectors compared to envImpactAssess_calcArea_envCat.py.

-8. **envImpactAssess_plotting.ipynb** (does not require arcpy): Creates a large "master" csv that combines the outputs of all environmental impact assessment analyses (Steps 6 and 7 above).
+8. **envImpactAssess_plotting.ipynb**: Creates a large "master" csv that combines the outputs of all environmental impact assessment analyses (Steps 6 and 7 above).
 The csv output of this script was then used to create Fig. 5 in the paper.